Mile Jedinak: Aston Villa

 New Aston Villa owner Tony Xia tweeted via his own Twitter account 'We'll officially announce one new signing at 5PM today' on 17 August 2016, in which it was later confirmed by the club at 5pm that Jedinak was Villa's latest acquisition and that he moved to the Championship club on a three-year deal.
 He made his debut for Aston Villa on 27 August 2016 in a 3–1 loss to Bristol City.

 On 23 December 2017, Jedinak scored his first Villa goal in a 2–2 home draw with Sheffield United.
 The following 12 May, he headed the only goal of a play-off semi-final win at Middlesbrough.
 Two weeks later, in the final at Wembley, Villa lost 1–0 to Fulham, and Jedinak was substituted for the more attacking Josh Onomah with 13 minutes remaining.

 On 14 May 2019 Jedinak came off the bench deep into extra time during Villa's playoff semi-final victory over Midlands rivals West Bromwich Albion.
 A specialist penalty taker with a 100% career record, Jedinak scored to put Aston Villa 2-0 ahead in the penalty shoot-out with Villa eventually running out 4-3 winners.
 He was an unused substitute two weeks later on 27 May as Aston Villa beat Derby County 2-1 at Wembley to secure a return to the Premier league.

 Jedinak was released by Aston Villa at the end of the 2018–19 season.

-In May 2020, Jedinak stated that he had not yet retired from professional football and was still open to playing however, in July 2020 announced his retirement from professional football.
+In May 2020, Jedinak stated that he had not yet retired from professional football but, in July 2020, he announced his retirement from playing.